๐Ÿ™ˆEvolutionary Biology

 Analogous Structures

-• Bird wings and insect wings serve the same purpose but evolved independently with different structures
+• Bird wings and insect wings serve the same purpose (flight) but evolved independently.
+Bird wings are modified vertebrate forelimbs with feathers; insect wings are extensions of the exoskeleton.
+Structurally, they have nothing in common.

-• Cannot be used to establish evolutionary relationships; similarity reflects environment, not genealogy
+• Cannot be used to establish evolutionary relationships.
+Similarity here reflects shared environmental pressures, not genealogy.

 Vestigial Structures